Chigang station: Lines 12 and 19

+On 31 December 2025, the Line 12 station completed the "three rights" transfer, and operational testing began immediately.
+On 10 February 2026, the station passed the pre-opening safety assessment and officially opened on 13 February with the first train.

+Operation

 During COVID-19 pandemic control rules at the end of 2022, due to the impact of prevention and control measures, station service was suspended from 09:00 on 5 November 2022 to the afternoon of 30 November 2022.
 During that time, it served candidates for college entrance examinations and other examinations, and normal services were still provided until 09:00 on the 5th and 6th.

 Future development

-Line 12 will stop at this station under the approach bridge of Liede Bridge, which will intersect with Line 8, while the new plan for Line 19 will also stop at this station on the east side of the Liede Bridge.
-Line 8 was planned and constructed without pre-existing interchange, and the construction of Line 12 will expand the existing concourse to enable concourse transfer.

-The platform for Line 12 is located on the fourth underground floor on the north side of the Line 8 station, and the deepest pit of the station is 39.8 meters, making it the deepest station of Line 12.
-Line 19 is a long-term line, and a transfer node will be reserved on the sixth underground floor during construction of Line 12.
+According to the latest plan, Line 19 will set up a station located east of Liede Bridge, allowing transfers to the existing Lines 8 and 12.
+Line 19 is a long-term line, and a transfer node was reserved on the sixth underground floor during construction of Line 12.